Ted Hose vs Compression Stockings: What's the Difference?

 How to put on TED hose

 Putting on TED hose is similar to putting on compression socks, but can be a little more tricky.
-The best way to put them on if doing it yourself, is to lie down with your legs propped on pillows for around 15 minutes beforehand.
+If you do it yourself, the best way to put them on is to lie down with your legs propped on pillows for around 15 minutes beforehand.
 This way your blood will flow away from the legs and allow them to be less swollen.
 You should also apply some powder to your ankles to help ease the hose onto your legs.

-Pull the stocking over your foot and pool it around your ankle, then use short, quick pulls to bring it all the way up your leg.
+Then, pull the stocking over your foot and pool it around your ankle, then use short, quick pulls to bring it all the way up your leg.
+Make sure it is applied evenly and is not bunching up anywhere.

 Can I Wear Compression Socks Every Day?